joaomartinscode/developer-quiz/README.md

 ![alt text](quizimg.png)

 ## General info
-This project is a programming quiz, separated into three different categorys:
+This project is a programming quiz, separated into three different categories:

 > **Html**
 > <br>